 Needs: CRM with a simple interface, quick access to contacts and interaction history

-Journey Mapping (Journey Mapping, Customer Journey Map)
+User Journey Mapping (Journey Mapping, Customer Journey Map)

 It displays the key touchpoints of the user with the product in the form of a step-by-step table, as well as the emotional states and actions that the user takes at each stage.
-The map may also include data about context, user goals, and barriers that hinder the achievement of those goals.
+The map may also include data about the context, user goals, and barriers that hinder the achievement of these goals.

 Outcome.
 A list of touchpoints, pain points, and opportunities for improvements.